 In order to realize the potential of integrated marketing, you need to understand the distinction between messages and conversations.
-Social media is two-way, while traditional marketing is one-to-many.
-Today's e-mail, direct and advertising campaigns can increase their impact by inviting customers into conversations that develop relationships that generate leads and repeat business.
+Social media is two-way, while

 That's easy to say, but not so easy to do.
 In order to realize the value the social media can add, organizations need to commit to conversations and accept honest and direct feedback.
 They also need to allocate sufficient time and budget to engage on a timely basis.